LorenzoMainetti/LorenzoMainetti-artificial-neural-networks-and-deep-learning-challenges-2020-2021/README.md

 ## Visual Question Answering
 [![Kaggle](https://img.shields.io/badge/open-kaggle-blue)](https://www.kaggle.com/c/anndl-2020-vqa/overview)

 The goal of the challenge is to answer questions using the information provided by the corresponding image and question pair.
-The given input is an image and an associated question about it, and the output is an answer, belonging to one of three possible categories: 'yes/no', 'counting' (from 0 to 5) and 'other' (e.g. colors, location, ecc.).
+The given input is an image and an associated question about it, and the output is an answer, belonging to one of three possible categories: 'yes/no', 'counting' (from 0 to 5), and 'other' (e.g. colors, location, etc.).

-**Dataset**: 58832 questions in training set, 29333 total images (size: 400x700), 6372 questions for testing
+**Dataset**: 58832 questions in the training set, 29333 total images (size: 400x700), 6372 questions for testing

 **Evaluation**: Multiclass Accuracy 62.34%